Pravargav/Amadeus/SAC/CCOP-procurement-view-and-purchase-type.md

 The **Procurement View** looks at planning data **from a purchasing perspective**, rather than a finance perspective.

-### Focus Areas
-- What is being bought
-- From whom (vendor)
-- In what quantity
-- For what purpose

 Procurement teams think in terms of **materials, services, and assets**, not GL accounts.